not all stone-coated tiles are the same created equal

 RUST

-The coating on the steel is critical, as it directly effects the durability and performance of the roof tile.
-Some roofing companies buy cheap steel that sacrifices quality just to save money and if the steel is not of first-class quality, there will always be problems with these coatings.
+Well-known stone-coated metal roofing tile companies will always buy their steel from quality sources because the failure of the steel will have a big impact on their reputation.
+Steel from smaller steel mills is cheaper, sometimes half the price, but this steel comes without a guarantee.
+The coating on the steel is also critical as it directly effects the durability and performance of the roof tile.
+If the steel is not of first-class quality, there will always be problems with these coatings.
 A corrosion-inhibiting coating, such as Aluminum-Zinc, is critical for the long-term performance of the tiles.
 Sometimes unscrupulous suppliers even sell tiles that use as little as AZ40, providing only very limited resistance to corrosion.
-The buyer won’t know this for 4 or 5 years, but their roof may begin accelerated corrosion (rusting).
+The buyer won’t know this for 4 or 5 years, but their roof may begin accelerated corrosion (rusting), while neighbors in the same building environment can enjoy their roof for 50 years.

 STEEL FAILURE